harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

     limits.memory: 5068112Ki
 ```

-The key is `vm_name` with a value of the corresponding VM's Pod resources limits.
-When Migration is in Pending, Harvester should automatically scale up the ResourceQuota to meet the resource requirements for the VM migration.
+The key is `vm_name` with a value of the corresponding VM's pod resources limits.
+When the VM migration is **Pending**, Harvester should automatically scale up the `ResourceQuota` to meet the resource requirements for the VM migration.
 Once the VM migration is complete, Harvester should automatically scale down and delete the key.

-Due to the unreliability of the Webhook, the VM Controller will perform a second verification for VMs.
-If the resources are insufficient, the VM's RunStrategy will be changed to Halted, and an event will be sent indicating the lack of resources.
+Due to the unreliability of the Webhook, the VM Controller performs a second verification for VMs.
+If the resources are insufficient, the VM's RunStrategy changes to **Halted**, and an event is sent to indicate the lack of resources.

 **Upgrade**

 The implementation is similar to the above.
-If a large number of VM migrations occur in a node, causing the ResourceQuota to scale up and Migration to be in Pending, the VMs that are already started may race for resources.
-To avoid this situation, the actual available resources for the VMs are calculated using the formula: actual limit - (used - migrations), and the result is compared to see if there are enough resources for the VM to start.
+If many VM migrations occur in a node, causing the `ResourceQuota` to scale up and the VM Migration is **Pending**, the VMs that already started may race for resources.
+To avoid this situation, calculate the actual available resources for the VMs using this formula: **actual limit - (used - migrations)**.
+Compare this result with the resource quota to see if there are enough resources for the VM to start.

 **Maintenance**

-Similar to Upgrade, but if there are single replica VMs in the node, the system will shut them down, and they will not be counted toward used resources, so no processing is needed.
+Similar to an upgrade, if there are single replica VMs in the node, the system will shut them down, and they will not be counted toward used resources, so no processing is needed.

 **Changing ResourceQuota**

-When a user changes ResourceQuota, the system checks whether there are any migrating VMs in the annotations.
-If there are, the user will be prompted that they cannot change the ResourceQuota while the VM is being migrated.
+When a user changes `ResourceQuota`, the system checks in the annotations whether any VMs are migrating.
+If there are, the user is notified that they cannot change the `ResourceQuota` while the VM is being migrated.

 **Overhead**

-Before creating a Pod instance for each VM, the upstream first calculates the Overhead resources of the VM and adds them to the VM Pod before deployment.
-During VM migration, the target Pod already contains the Overhead resources and the resource specifications of that Pod are obtained during migration.
-In addition, the Overhead is calculated before the VM is started([calculation](https://github.com/kubevirt/kubevirt/blob/2bb88c3d35d33177ea16c0f1e9fffdef1fd350c6/pkg/virt-controller/services/template.go#L1804-L1893)) And overlay it with the VM resource specifications and verify that it can be started.
+Before creating a pod instance for each VM, the upstream first calculates the Overhead resources of the VM and adds them to the VM pod before deployment.
+During VM migration, the target pod already contains the Overhead resources, and that pod's resource specifications are obtained during migration.
+In addition, the Overhead resources are calculated before the VM starts and then overlayed with the VM resource specifications to verify that it can be started.
+For details, refer to [GetMemoryOverhead](https://github.com/kubevirt/kubevirt/blob/2bb88c3d35d33177ea16c0f1e9fffdef1fd350c6/pkg/virt-controller/services/template.go#L1804-L1893).

 **Hybrid Pods**

-For the Hybrid Pods scenario, only the used resources under `status.used` in ResourceQuota will be counted, to include the used resources of all Pods in the Namespace.
+For the hybrid pod scenario, only the used resources under `status.used` in `ResourceQuota` are counted to include the used resources of all pods in the namespace.

-**For the same Namespace, if a non-VM Pod is in Pending while Migration is also in Pending, the non-VM Pod may race for resources and cause the migration to fail.
-We do not recommend deploying VMs and non-VM Pods in the same Namespace.**
+**Note:** For the same namespace, if a non-VM pod is **Pending**, the VM migration is also in **Pending**.
+The non-VM Pod may race for resources and cause the migration to fail.
+We do not recommend deploying VMs and non-VM Pods in the same namespace.

 ### Test plan

-Aim to verify the functionality of resource quota adjustment during migration.
-This will involve migrating VMs in Harvester and adjusting resource quotas before and after migration.
-We will ensure that the migration operation can be completed, even when the resource quota is exhausted.
+Aim to verify the functionality of resource quota adjustments during migration.
+This involves migrating VMs in Harvester and adjusting resource quotas before and after migration.
+We will ensure the migration operation can complete, even when the resource quota is exhausted.

 **Environment**